 3) Log metrics-

-Select a tool that will assist your organisation in tracking metrics for both manual and automated processes.
+Select a tool that will assist your organization in tracking metrics for both manual and automated processes.
 You must ensure that the tool you choose will provide you with a thorough understanding of the productivity of your DevOps processes, allowing you to determine whether or not they are working in your favour.

 The tools should allow you to define which metrics are relevant to DevOps processes, such as deployment speed versus testing errors discovered.
 It is also critical that the tools allow you to define automated processes for problem resolution that do not require human intervention.